Ditmar Koel

 Ditmar Koel, also Dithmar Koel, Ditmar Kohl or Dietmar Koehl (born around 1500, died 22 September 1563 in Hamburg), was a Captain, successful pirate hunter and Mayor of Hamburg.

 Biography

 In 1525 Koel was commander of one of four ships of the fleet of Admiral Simon Parseval.
 7 October he came into sea battle with the fleet of the pirate Claus Kniphoff.
 After 8 hours he managed to take the ship Gallion.

-He brought the pirates and the loot to Hamburg, and was 1527 elected to Ratsherr (councilman).
+He brought the pirates and the loot to Hamburg, and in 1527 was elected to Ratsherr (councilman).

 Koel promoted the Reformation and initiated the reformation of the Hansatown.

 In 1536, as Admiral for a defence fleet, he stopped a raid from Count Palatine Friedrich von Hadeln.